 Budget Bloat from Poor Cloud Cost Management

 Without a doubt, one of the biggest challenges in cloud governance is cost management.
-One study found that a full 29% of respondents identified “cost management” as their single greatest cloud management challenge.
-And a more extensive study done this year, by RightScale, found that 64% of enterprises felt that optimizing their existing use of the cloud, especially when it came to costs, was their top priority moving forward.
+One study found that a full 29 percent of respondents identified “cost management” as their single greatest cloud management challenge.
+And a more extensive study done this year, by RightScale, found that 64 percent of enterprises felt that optimizing their existing use of the cloud, especially when it came to costs, was their top priority moving forward.

 - Egress/passing data between multiple clouds (egress charges)